The 3VG hybrid vehicle combines the attributes of a car and handling characteristics of a motorcycle.

 In the first part of this article, Three Wheel Cars: Our 3VG DIY Car Leans Toward the Future, we introduced the experimental 3VG a hybrid vehicle with the handling characteristics of a motorcycle and the weather protection of a car.
 That introductory piece not only explained why we felt that such a cambering vehicle has a place on American roads, but went on to describe the pros and cons of the design we chose to work with.
 We also noted that the components of the leaning system were governed by three separate inputs (the radius of the curve being negotiated, the speed of the vehicle, and the driver's preference).

 In this article, we'll go on to cover the 3VG's mechanical aspects, and fill you in on some of its other unusual features, as well.
 As we said before, the machine uses a multitubular chassis of chrome molybdenum alloy and mild steel components, diagonally braced for rigidity and beefed up with sizable side rails and a midsection roll bar.
-This entire framework serves as a substantial platform upon which the front and rear suspensions, the power train, and
+This entire framework serves as a substantial platform upon which the front and rear suspensions, the power train, and the body are mounted.

 The essence of the 3VG's appeal lies in its leaning ability . . . and the apparatus that determines the status of the vehicle at any given time combines mechanical, hydraulic, and electronic technology.
 To begin, the front end is suspended on unequal length A-arms that are fastened to mounting brackets on the chassis.
 A torsion bar acting upon each of the lower arms provides the necessary jounce and rebound response, and at the same time-it delivers the resilient ride qualities inherent in torsion-type suspension systems.
 A nitrogen gas pressurized coil-over dampener shock absorber set at an acute angle between each arm and its spring perch further aids in maintaining "bounce" when the vehicle is leaning.